 Guests will stay in the nearby cottage if it hasn't been rented out.
 You'll have the cottage to yourself, with a bedroom, bathroom and kitchen.
 Otherwise, you'll stay in a room in the plantation home.

 Breakfast and lunch are typically on your own (food is provided).
 Meals are typically shared at night, consisting of traditional Cajun food but also an array of others.
 We eat meat, but can accommodate you if you have dietary restrictions.
 Be sure to let us now beforehand.
+Would also love to have your traditional cooking.
+The kitchen is for all to enjoy.
+Bread makers are very welcome.

 Limited internet access